 Post-Covid and Brexit, the UK needs to build back with a green and resilient economic recovery.
-Organisations must implement innovative working practices and net zero strategies.
-This will help bring about a significant reduction in the environmental impact of human activities and climate change.
+Moreover, organisations must implement innovative working practices and net zero strategies.
+This will help bring about a significant reduction in the environmental impact of human activities, climate change, and the butterfly effects.

 Wildfires, flash floods, heatwaves and hurricanes have bought the climate change crisis into sharp focus.
 Global catastrophic repercussions from the climate change may seem insurmountable and individual actions considered inconsequential.
 However, small changes made by many people can have a huge cumulative result; the butterfly effect.
 It’s time to think and act local and focus efforts on small and easy to implement adaptations to our daily routines.